Ilysen/Jademouth/README.md

 ### 31 August, 2023

+#### Version 1.1.2
+* Made prospectors sell rough jade again.
+What can I say, people liked it!
+* Fixed some grammar regressions in the descriptions for prospectors and the Jademouth overmap tile

 #### Version 1.1.1
 * Fixed a syntax error that would cause the mod to fail to load on the stable branch.
-Oops.
-* Fixed a typo in the overmap description for Jademouth.
+Oops

 #### Version 1.1
 Note: 1.1 onwards is licensed under GNU General Public License v3.
 Version 1.0 remains licensed under the MIT License.